Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 The other junior cultivators they had met with on the way, a group from Lanling headed by Jin Ling, had told him to get lost.
-But it was Lan Jingyi’s first night-hunt after his coming-of-age ceremony; he had been so eager to go out after all the fuss and embarrassment of his first fever, eager to prove himself after a few of their clan’s elders had let slip that he should be better left within the Cloud Recesses from now on…
+But it was Lan Jingyi’s first night-hunt after his coming-of-age ceremony; he had been so eager to go out after all the fuss and embarrassment of his first fever, eager to prove himself after a few of their clan’s elders had let slip that he would be better left within the Cloud Recesses from now on…

 Sizhui had not had the heart to refuse him despite the overwhelming competition.
-Even after they had set foot in the abandoned city, he had thought, naively, that he could handle it all.
+Even after they had set foot in the abandoned city, he had thought, naïvely, that he could handle it all.
 It had taken the falling of Ouyang Zizhen and his peers, and then of Jingyi himself, for Sizhui to realize how mistaken he had been.

-Now Lan Jingyi and three other juniors from different sects were suffocating on the floor of a ruined shed, and the milk-eyed fierce spirit of a girl yelled at them, over and over, to get out.
+Now Lan Jingyi and three other juniors from different sects were suffocating on the floor of a ruined shack, and the milk-eyed fierce spirit of a girl yelled at them, over and over, to get out.